Sunday, October 30, 2011

 When trucks are driving over frozen lakes, ice can crack under the vehicle, causing skids, overturns, accidents with other trucks, and even actual submergence in the cold winter water.
 This is, to say the least, a dangerous situation.

-Frostbite, or a less serious form of it called frost nip, can occur due to the cold temperatures of ice road trucking regions.
+- Frostbite Frostbite, or a less serious form of it called frost nip, can occur due to the cold temperatures of ice road trucking regions.
 As truckers get out to make adjustments or fuel up, they may forget how cold the air is and stay out too long or neglect to put on protective clothing.
 This can result in their getting frost nip of frost bite.
 (See pic of Snow Beard.)

 Since ice road trucking takes place in extreme northern climates, the roads are often not as well kept up as in some other areas.
 Rocks may be on the surfaces of roads and these can be hit bit trucks and sent flying into the windshields of other oncoming trucks.